nathanieldschneider/golden-shoe-faqbot/README.md

 ## Accessible here: https://titanium-deck-312709.nw.r.appspot.com/chat/

 It utilises Google's dialogflow API to bring an easy to edit, dynamic chatbot for FAQ/customer service purposes.
+Most of it was built off of the foundation provided by Google - since, why reinvent the wheel?

 The API is integrated to a Django frontend, with a GCP database in the backend - the whole thing is driven by GCP App Engine.